kalnikos/Pap-Smear-Classification/README.md

 ![dend](https://user-images.githubusercontent.com/66875726/97928272-5a63d700-1d6f-11eb-8c35-62264709abce.png)

-As we can see from the dendrogram I can split the data into 2 or 3 classes, Definitely is an improvement considering the seven classes that the target group is distinguish.
+As we can see from the dendrogram I can split the data into 2 or 3 classes, Definitely is an improvement considering the seven classes that the target group is divided.
 The second step that it was really useful in order to indentify the distribution of the data, were some scatter plots showed the correlation of the features with the target group.